What does this rating mean?

 Ketamine is an anesthetic medication that is usually used in medical settings to sedate patients.
 It has been researched as fast-acting antidepressant, usually for patients who don’t respond well to other forms of treatment.
 Ketamine is also used as an illegal recreational drug.

 Ketamine is usually given as an intravenous (IV) fluid by a doctor in hospital.
+It can also be administered as a nasal spray or swallowed.
 The dose used to treat depression is lower than what would be given to produce anesthetic effects.
 Ketamine is thought to work by blocking certain receptors in the brain that are involved in cell growth, which may be over-active in people with depression.

 There are some side effects associated with ketamine, which can include feeling dizzy, confused, and out of touch with reality.
-Currently, ketamine for depression is administered via IV line in a hospital setting and patients have to be monitored for some time afterwards.
-Ketamine must be given under medical supervision.
+Ketamine must be given under medical supervision and patients have to be monitored for some time after the medication is administered.

 The use of ketamine as a treatment for depression is still experimental and mostly limited to hospital settings or as part of clinical trials.